Star Clippers Review: Sailing the Caribbean on the Star Flyer

 Dining on Star Clippers

-Each of the ships has one restaurant, with tables for four, six and eight persons.
+Each Star Clippers ship has just one restaurant, with tables for four, six and eight persons.

-On the Star Flyer and Star Clipper, six-seat booths line the restaurant sides by the portholes; the center of the restaurant is taken up by circular tables.
+On the Star Flyer and Star Clipper, cozy six-seat booths line the dining room sides by the portholes, while round tables fill the center.

-Breakfast and lunch are buffets, while dinner is served.
+• Breakfast and lunch are served buffet-style, while dinner is plated and served at your table.

 Breakfast